rened/KShiftsClustering.jl/README.md

 [![Build Status](https://travis-ci.org/rened/KShiftsClustering.jl.svg?branch=master)](https://travis-ci.org/rened/KShiftsClustering.jl)

 A very fast method for data clustering, yielding results similar to kmeans in a fraction of the time.
 It updates its cluster centers using one data point at a time, so it is well suited for streaming clustering.
+A helper function for obtaining mediods is included.

 Pseudo code: